d3kryption/narrative-trytofindsound/README.md

 You_stole_from_the_wrong_person__Time_to_die
 ```

-If you don't need to split on anything, you can remove this method entirely.

-Delete the method from `DialogueEditorDetails.cpp` and `DialogueEditorDetails.h`.

-Then delete the method call from  `DialogueEditorDetails.cpp` in the method `TryToFindSound` around line 244.

- `soundName = SplitFilename(*soundName);` - delete this
+If all your sounds start with something, maybe the speaker ID, maybe some emotion type, anything, and you can split on it, try to adapt this method and its call.

 ### CleanString